zichengshan/Distributed-Software-Architecture/Lab1Solution/SystemB/src/main/java/README.md

 2. Click the green triangle button and choose "Modify Run Configuration", and set the working dictionary to the current java folder
 3. Click the green triangle button and choose "Run 'Plumber_B.main()'"
-4. OutputB.csv will be generated in the java folder
+4. OutputB.csv and WildPoint.csv will be generated in the java folder

 #### Description:
 Two filters are used in SystemA as follows: